frkatona/FLIR-Thermal_CS-temp-plotter/readme.md

 - find why github isn't loading images or certain equations in readme (e.g., %T)

 ### Simulation.py
-- implement exponential decay
+- finalize exponential decay implementation
-  - go top-down
-  - monitor for artefacts at boundaries from seeking values outside of the array
+  - monitor for artefacts at boundaries from seeking y values outside of the simulation bounds
-- implement CFL condition for dt
+- investigate seeming non-reliance of output from Q value
 - modify convection to appear before conduction and follow Holman derivation
-- distinguish absorption from extinction
+- distinguish absorption from extinction ?
-- complete the implementation of loading dependence and then other realistic physical values (power, k, diffus., abs. coeff., etc.)
 - model to experimental data
 - incorporate DSC gelation data
 - visualize circular cross section profiles in XZ as well as 3D temperature distribution animations